An Algorithm to compute the Kronecker cone and other moment cones: Introduction

-In addition to the main algorithm, we define three partial filters, namely ``BKR'' (Section~\ref{sec:BKR}), ``Linear Triangular'' (Section~\ref{sec:LinTri}) and ``Gröbner'' (Section~\ref{sec:Grobner}).
-Indeed, at some step, our algorithm produces a redundant list of inequalities.
-The three filters can either eliminate some unessential inequalities or detect some essential ones.
-These filters are partial but can be used either to check the validity of the implementation or to speed up the final step.
+In addition to the main algorithm, we define three partial filters, namely ``BKR'' (Section~\ref{sec:BKR}), ``Linear Triangular'' (Section~\ref{sec:LinTri}) and ``Gröbner'' (Section~\ref{sec:Grobner}) -- which operate on some intermediate redundant lists of inequalities.
+These filters can either eliminate some redundant inequalities or detect some essential ones, serving both to validate our implementation and accelerate the final refinement step.

-To give an idea of the complexity and performance we give some data about the output of each step for the Kronecker cones $(4,4,4)$ and $(5,5,5)$.
-All the data are given up to the obvious $S_3$-symmetry.
-A box $x\ (t s)$ means that this step produces $x$ output (that can be $\tau$'s or pairs $(\tau,w)$'s) in $t$ seconds.
+To illustrate the algorithm's performance, we present complexity data for Kronecker cones with dimensions $(n,n,n)$ for $n=4,5,6$.
+All the data are given up to the obvious $\mathfrak S_3$-symmetry.
+A datum of the form $x\ (t\, $s$)$ means that this step produces $x$ outputs (that can be $\tau$'s or pairs $(\tau,w)$'s) in $t$ seconds.
+The times were obtained on a recent MacBook Air M1.